 While this study may not benefit you personally, studying genetics helps us to better understand the processes in the body that cause or influence Alzheimer’s disease.
 We hope that this research will lead to new treatments and methods of diagnosis in the future.

-Further information about the research project can be found here and on the Join Dementia Research website – just search for 'AD Genetics'.
+Further information about the research project can be found here.
 If you have any questions or would like to express an interest in taking part, the research team would be delighted to hear from you via email ADresearch@Cardiff.ac.uk or telephone 02920 688042.